Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The singer performing tonight is well known.

-Hyphens with high and low
+Hyphens with high, low, and all

 When using high or low as part of a compound modifier, use a hyphen when the compound comes before the noun it’s modifying.